 The European Spallation Source is the story of a new facility built on an established vision.
-Daily progress on the construction site and in the development of the technical components make it clear that ESS, after 20 years, is a reality.
-European nations are together building a neutron source of unparalleled power and scientific performance, with its home in southern Scandinavia.
+European countries are together building a neutron source of unparalleled power and scientific performance, with its home in southern Scandinavia.

-On the 3rd of February 2011, representatives of the 17 partner nations backing the European Spallation Source gathered at the Swedish Embassy in Paris.
+On 3 February 2011, representatives of the then 17 Partner Countries backing the European Spallation Source gathered at the Swedish Embassy in Paris.
 A Memorandum of Understanding was signed, codifying three established principles upon which the project could proceed as expected: an acceptance of Lund, Sweden, as the site for ESS; an agreement to collectively proceed with the Design Update for the facility; and an understanding that best efforts would be made by all parties to begin construction within a reasonable time frame.
-With the technical design and specifications established and construction of the facility in Lund well underway, ESS and its Partners know what needs to be done to bring the vision into reality.
-The way forward, however, was not always as clear as it stands today.
+With the technical design and specifications established and construction of the facility in Lund well underway, ESS and its partners know what needs to be done to bring the vision to reality.
+The way forward, however, was not always as clear as it is today.

 Neutron science was consolidated on a large scale with the construction of the world’s first major neutron source in Grenoble, France.
-The Institut Laue-Langevin (ILL), as the facility was christened, began producing neutrons, via nuclear fission reactions, for the specific purpose of neutron imaging in 1971.
+The Institut Laue-Langevin (ILL), as the facility was christened, began producing neutrons in 1971, via nuclear fission reactions, for the specific purpose of neutron imaging.
 The European community of neutron scientists was born.

 Meanwhile, research was continuing apace at the existing neutron sources and important discoveries were being made across a broad spectrum of scientific disciplines and industrial applications.
 Neutron science was becoming a critical tool in the development of industrial and consumer products worldwide.
 So much so that the Organization for Economic Development (OECD), a global consortium of economically advanced nations, declared in 1999 that a new generation of high-intensity neutron sources should be built, one each in North America, Asia and Europe.